 Friday, July 25, 2014

-Tilly has adjusted beautifully.
+Matilda has adjusted beautifully.
 It's a joy to watch her learn to be a part of a family, to accept being loved and to settle in to her new role as a beloved 'forever' daughter.
 I hadn't anticipated it being this easy of a transition.
-Not to say there aren't moments of hurt or trauma rearing its ugly head - of course there are; older child adoption is not an easy road for the child or parent.
+Not to say there aren't moments of hurt or trauma rearing its ugly head - of course there are; older child adoption is not easy - especially when there is a significant history of trauma and neglect.
 But, on the whole, she is adjusting to family life far more quickly and easily than Nastia did.

 In the fall she will start third grade and so we have started the preparations - cleaning out closets, sifting through clothes to see what still fits, organizing her room, making lists of school supplies to purchase.
 It's been a great time of bonding.
 Nastia is currently in Russia with her sister, and I had the week off from work, so it's been a nice break from the crazy-busy summer Shakespeare schedule!

 The two of us fly to Latvia next week to complete the immigration requirements of her adoption.
-Her biggest concern is whether she'll have to get any booster shots while there.
-My biggest worry is fitting in all that we have to do while there.
-Aside from all the appointments that are part of the immigration requirements, we also want to spend time with her foster family, her biological sister who will be in Riga that week, AND time with her little brother Toms and his new family.
+Her biggest fear is whether she'll have to get any more booster shots while there.
+My biggest concern is fitting in all that we have to do while there.
+Aside from all the appointments that are part of the immigration requirements, we also want to spend time with her foster family, her biological sister who will be in Riga that week, AND time with her little brother Tom and his new family.
 It's alot to cover in 7 days.

-The other night as we fell asleep, Tilly counted all her family members.
+The other night as we fell asleep, Matilda counted all her family members.
 It was a long process and we both marvelled at our incredible luck at having such a huge, international family now.
 She counted 5 mothers and an inconceivable amount of siblings.
-She of course considers Anya and all of Nastia's 16 other siblings hers, plus her little brother's new siblings, her bio-sisters in England, her bio-sisters new little half-sister, and anyone else she could find related to her by marriage or adoption.
+She of course considers Anya and all of Nastia's 16 other siblings hers, plus her little brother's new siblings, her bio sisters in England, her bio sister's new little half-sister, and anyone else she could find related to her by marriage or adoption.
 It was very sweet.
-And we are so fortunate that most of these families feel the same way - even Toms' new family sees us as extended family, and we gladly accept the role:)
+And we are so fortunate that most of these families feel the same way - even Tom's new family sees us as extended family, and we gladly accept the role:)

-God has been so good to us.
-I may be in worse financial shape than I've ever been in since college, but in every other area we are thriving and full of joy.
-Plus I know the financial issue is temporary - it's just likely a year or two to recover from these adoption costs.
-Nastia also received so many scholarships and grants for college that I gratefully only have to pay a little over $2500 this year.
-(And thankfully I can pay monthly!)
+I'm currently living proof that joy isn't tied to a bank balance.
+But the tight budget is temporary - it's probably only two years or so to recover from the cost of the adoption .
+Nastia also received so many scholarships for college that I gratefully only have to pay about $2500 this year.
+(And thankfully, I can pay monthly!)
 She even gets to live on campus in a dorm - her dream!
-Matilda will be at the school behind our house - a 2 minute walk at best.
-And I'll be back at work in the schools starting in October.
+Matilda will be at the elementary school directly behind our house - a 2 minute walk, at best.
+And I'll be back at work in the schools starting in early October.

 6 comments: